VRWKV-Editor: Reducing quadratic complexity in transformer-based video editing: Method

-During our experiments, we observed that traditional CNN-based spatiotemporal modules failed to capture complex spatiotemporal dependencies, while adding more cross-attentions or Temporal Attentions only increased the complexity of the model without improving the quality of edited videos or maintaining their consistency.
-Inspired by the RWKV architecture's ability to combine the strengths of RNNs and Transformers, we introduce a variant of Vision-Recurrent Weighted Key-Value (\texttt{VRWKV}) module specifically designed for video spatiotemporal modeling.
-The \texttt{VRWKV} module addresses key limitations of traditional attention mechanisms in video editing.
-Unlike quadratic attention mechanisms, \texttt{VRWKV} operates with linear complexity $O(d)$, making it more efficient for processing long video sequences (Table \ref{tab:sequence_performance}).
+During our experiments, we observed that traditional CNN-based spatiotemporal modules failed to capture complex spatiotemporal dependencies, while adding more cross-attentions or temporal attentions \cite{fan2021multiscale, arnab2021vivit} only increased the complexity of the model without improving the quality of edited videos or maintaining their consistency.
+Inspired by the RWKV architecture's ability to combine the strengths of RNNs and Transformers, we introduce \texttt{3D-VRWKV} (Figure \ref{fig:placeholder}), a variant of \texttt{VRWKV} module specifically designed for video spatiotemporal modeling.
+The 3D-VRWKV module consists of two sequential sub-modules: spatiotemporal mixing and channel mixing, each operating with linear complexity.\\ \textbf{Spatiotemporal Mixing with Bidirectional Processing:} The spatiotemporal mixing module processes input video features $X$ through temporal interpolation, spatial projection and Bidirectional Weighted Key-Value Attention.\\ To enable the model to learn smooth temporal transitions, we first mix each frame's features with those of its predecessor:

+where $\mu \in \mathbb{R}^ {1\times1\times1\times1\times C}$ is a learnable channel-wise interpolation parameter.\\ For the spatial projection, the mixed features are projected to receptance, key, and value spaces through learned transformations:

+where $\star$ denotes spatial convolution (implemented as 1×1 convolutions for computational efficiency), and $d = H_{\text{heads}} \times d_{\text{head}}$ is the total embedding dimension.
+We reshape these projections to separate the head dimension: $R_s, K_s, V_s \in \mathbb{R}^{B \times T \times N \times H_{\text{heads}} \times d_{\text{head}}}$ where $N = H \times W$ is the total number of spatial tokens.\\ \textbf{Channel Mixing:} After spatiotemporal mixing, we apply a channel mixing module to enable communication across feature channels, which is crucial for modeling correlations between different semantic attributes such as object identity, color, and texture.
+Similar to the spatiotemporal mixing stage, we begin by creating temporally interpolated channel features through:

+where $\mu_c \in \mathbb{R}^ {1\times1\times1\times1\times C}$ is a separate learnable parameter for channel mixing that allows the model to adaptively control temporal smoothness in the channel domain.
+These interpolated features are then projected to receptance and key spaces through learned transformations:

+where $\star$ denotes spatial convolution implemented as $1 \times 1$ convolutions.\\ The channel mixing output is then computed through a squared ReLU activation that provides enhanced non-linearity for modeling complex channel interactions:

+where $W_c$ is an additional learnable transformation matrix and the squared activation $\max(\cdot,0)^2$ provides stronger non-linearity than standard ReLU.
+The final output combines both spatiotemporal and channel mixing through residual connections:

+The \texttt{3D-VRWKV} module addresses key limitations of traditional attention mechanisms in video editing.
+Unlike quadratic attention mechanisms, \texttt{3D-VRWKV} operates with linear complexity $O(d)$, making it more efficient for processing long video sequences (See Table \ref{tab:sequence_performance}).
 The module maintains a recurrent state that captures temporal dependencies across frames while preserving spatial relationships.
 Moreover, the weighted key-value mechanism allows for dynamic focus on relevant spatiotemporal features.